woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-formatters.md

 | `currency_thousand_separator` | `string` | The string used to separate thousands in the currency, for example: &pound;10,000 or &euro;10.000 |
 | `currency_prefix`             | `string` | A string that should appear before the currency value.                                            |
 | `currency_suffix`             | `string` | A string that should appear after the currency value.                                             |

+This data can then be used by the client/consumer to format prices correctly according to store settings.
+Important: the array of prices passed to this formatted should already be in monetary format so you should use the [`MoneyFormatter`](#moneyformatter) first.

 ### Arguments